 Last reviewed: 27 Jul 2018

 This guide offers conversations, questions, advice and care options before, during and after birth.
-It has been framed around PEPE – the top four ways of preventing SUDI.
+It has been framed around PEPE – the top 4 ways of preventing SUDI.

 Place baby in his or her own baby bed in the same room as their parent or caregiver.